Federal Aviation Administration (FAA).

 Use of Hangars for Fabrication and Assembly of Aircraft

 While building an aircraft results in an aeronautical product, the FAA has not found all stages of the building process to be aeronautical for purposes of hangar use.
-A large part of the construction process can be and often is conducted off-airport.
+A large part of the Start Printed Page 42485construction process can be and often is conducted off-airport.
 Only when the various components are assembled into a final functioning aircraft is access to the airfield necessary.

 There have been industry objections to the FAA's designation of any aircraft construction stages as non-aeronautical.
 While the same principles apply generally to large aircraft manufacturing, compliance issues involving aircraft construction have typically been limited to homebuilt aircraft construction at general aviation airports.
 Commercial aircraft manufacturers use dedicated, purpose-built manufacturing facilities, and questions of aeronautical use for these facilities are generally resolved at the time of the initial lease.
 In contrast, persons constructing homebuilt aircraft sometimes seek to rent airport hangars designed for storage of operating aircraft and easy access to a taxiway, even though it may be years before a homebuilt aircraft kit will be able to take advantage of the convenient access to the airfield.